 The catharsis of seeing Nick’s journey over the course of the show isn’t as escapist as the party scene, but it’s equally as valuable.
 Rowan Ellis, again, says, “We have this great sense that coming out doesn’t have to be this definitive one time certainty.”
 In a coming-of-age narrative, it is crucial that queer kids understand that their queerness does not have to be finite or fixed.

 Each time I rewatch Heartstopper, I feel like I come of age again and again.
 I learn from Nick, Charlie and their friends, the varied ways I can take up space as a queer person, the ways I can inhabit my queer body.

 Something as simple as seeing a group of young queer teens eat lunch together at school changed how I perceived my queerness.
 It simply ‘is’.

 That we also have a host of other queer characters with their own backstories and relationships to one another is probably my favourite thing about the show.
 Seeing a piece of media affirm that queerness is not a monolith, that there are many identities and ways to be queer, was cathartic for me.

 Heartstopper is not the be-all and end-all of queer teen media; it feels like a new beginning.
 It does not claim to encompass every queer experience and every queer identity.
 But this coming-of-age story has given me more hope for the future of queer teen television than I ever thought possible.

 - Feature image at top: Heartstopper, Season 1, Episode 8.
 Nick and Charlie at the beach.
 Photo: Netflix

-Jesse Blakers is a Global Studies student at the University of Canberra and budding academic, with a current focus on queer representation in media.
-She's currently interning at BroadAgenda.
+Jesse Blakers is a Global Studies graduate who studied at the University of Canberra.
+She's also a budding academic, with a current focus on queer representation in media.
+Jesse recently interned at BroadAgenda.